 - whether you have any personal or family history of melanoma

-- if the mark has changed at all, in size or appearance
+- if the spot has changed at all in size or appearance

 Your doctor will also do a skin examination and check for enlarged lymph nodes.

-If your doctor thinks that a particular patch of skin may be melanoma, you’ll have a biopsy, in which a small piece of tissue is removed.
-A pathologist will examine the tissue under a microscope to determine whether melanoma cells are present.
+If your doctor thinks that a particular spot on your skin may be melanoma, you’ll most likely need to have a biopsy.
+In this test, a doctor removes a small piece of tissue.
+A pathologist (a doctor who specializes in diagnosing disease) will examine the tissue under a microscope to determine whether melanoma cells are present.

-The distinction between an atypical but ultimately benign (noncancerous) mole and a true malignant melanoma is often not obvious, and a diagnosis can sometimes be challenging to make.
-Memorial Sloan Kettering is one of the few hospitals in the United States with access to advanced diagnostic techniques that can help accurately evaluate your tumor.
+It is not always easy for doctors to tell the difference between an unusual but noncancerous mole and a melanoma.
+A diagnosis can sometimes be challenging to make.
+Memorial Sloan Kettering is one of the few hospitals in the United States with access to advanced diagnostic techniques that can help accurately evaluate a tumor.